Ishe Smith: Post-Contender

-Since appearing on The Contender, Smith has criticized the show's management company for trying to force him to fight Jesse Brinkley at a severe weight disadvantage for a relatively small fight purse.
+Since appearing on The Contender, Smith has criticized the show's management company for trying to force him to fight Brinkley at a severe weight disadvantage for a relatively small fight purse.
 A natural welterweight, Smith feels that he should have been allowed to drop back down to a lower weight class and fight more rounds against opponents outside The Contender in preparation for an eventual title shot, or be allowed out of the show's management contract as Contender contestants Ahmed Kaddour and Jimmy Lange, among others, have been.

 Smith won his arbitration trial.
 He left the Contender promotions and signed a contract with Oscar De La Hoya's Golden Boy Promotions.
 Smith has been under Bernard Hopkins' guidance since joining that company.

 Smith was featured on a June 7, 2006, fight card promoted by Bernard Hopkins on ESPN Friday Night Fight, where he dominated his opponent Patrick Thompson through 10 rounds to get a unanimous decision.
 He fought at 154 lbs, in the junior middleweight division, which is considered a division with many opportunities for young prospects.

 Smith fought Sechew Powell, a junior middleweight contender on February 17, 2007, and lost a unanimous decision, potentially halting his hopes of landing a title shot.
 Smith lost the fight despite scoring a knock down.
 After the decision was announced, many of Powell's hometown fans booed the decision.
 The judges gave Powell eight out of ten rounds.
 The fight was very slow as neither man wanted to let his hands go much, so the booing may have been for the lackluster nature of the fight.

 Smith lost a razor-close decision to Joel Julio on April 30, 2008.
 Julio outworked Smith in the early rounds of the fight, but Smith came on strong in the 2nd half of the fight to make it interesting.
 Julio went on to lose his next two fights, one by TKO.

 Smith returned to the ring on August 1, 2008, winning by unanimous decision over the previously undefeated Pawel Wolak.
 Describing the bout for him as "a do or die, must win situation", he delivered, outboxing the somewhat plodding Wolak in one of his most consistent performances.
 He followed that with a workmanlike unanimous decision win over Chris Gray in a stay-busy fight.